pxe3/pxe3/README.md

 💻 I'm a Computer Science student at the University of Washington 🎮 Aspiring and hobbyist game developer, building immersive experiences every day.
 🧸 <b>Gameplay Programmer</b> for a <b>student-made</b> studio called <b>Rainy Bear Studios</b>
+🔮 <b>Why Games?</b> Since I was little, my love for games has been a huge part of my life!
+Over time, that love has evolve:

 </pre>
 <hr>